Understand the Cost and Quality of Your Care

 Many insurance providers require you to get prior authorization before you receive a particular service.
 You might also need a referral or physician’s order from your primary care provider before your insurance will pay for care at Gillette.
 And at Gillette, we might need up to three days to process a referral or physician’s order.

 Ask your insurance company about the details of your benefits and coverage.
-If you need help, ask a Gillette financial specialist for guidance.
+If you need help, ask a Gillette financial advocate for guidance.

 Some questions to ask include: